Do I need an appointment to look at frames or meet with an optician?

 I have a prescription from another doctor.
 Can I still purchase glasses and contact lenses from Ballard Optical?

 Yes--we accept any prescription as long as it hasn’t expired.
-We do ask Dr. Schneider to double-check certain prescriptions where something seems out of place or unusual.
+We do ask Dr. Amaraweera to double-check certain prescriptions where something seems out of place or unusual.

 What forms of payment do you accept?